Blackjack In Las Vegas

 is your game, you will want to study and memorize this chart

-two players in my story.
-The guy spltting 10s did exactly the wrong thing if you go by the chart which says
+players in my story.
+The guy spltting 10s did exactly the wrong thing if you go by the chart which says ALWAYS

-as a one or an eleven, depending on how best you can use them with the hand you were dealt, always split a pair
+or an eleven, depending on how best you can use them with the hand you were dealt, always split a pair of Aces

 Now that you have the Blackjack Strategy Chart before you and have